ampproject/amphtml/extensions/amp-sidebar/1.0/amp-sidebar.md

 ### Opening and closing the sidebar

-To toggle, open, or close the sidebar when an element is tapped or clicked, set the [`on`](../../spec/amp-actions-and-events.md) action attribute on the element, and specify one of the following action methods:
+To `toggle`, `open`, or `close` the sidebar when an element is tapped or clicked, set the [`on`](../../../spec/amp-actions-and-events.md) action attribute on the element, and specify one of the following action methods:

 <table>
   <tr>